ahillss/tcl-interpreter/README.md

 ####Minimal TCL Interpreter
-Currently unnamed so everything is prefixed with "script" for now.
 A minimal C/C++ embeddable TCL interpreter based off [picol](http://oldblog.antirez.com/post/picol.html), where upvar, uplevel, expr have been added and eval has been replaced.

-Intended to be very small and have no depedencies, a subset of TCL that deviates slightly.
+Intended to be very small with no depedencies.

-The expr command uses polish notation instead of the infix expressions.
+A subset of TCL, though the expr command uses polish notation instead of the infix expressions.

 [Ragel](https://www.colm.net/open-source/ragel) is used to generate the parsers for eval and expr.